A lawyer's time and advice are his stock in trade. — Abraham Lincoln

 In hourly retained matters, we charge $350 an hour for attorney work, and $125 an hour for law clerk or paralegal work.
 Our time is billed in six (6) minute increments and with a minimum entry per task of 2/10ths (.2) hours.
 In hourly matters, we generally charge a minimum fee, which is disclosed in the initial consultation based upon our estimation of the work involved.
 We know that you work hard for your money.
 But know that we do too.
 As a result, we always aim to deliver our services at a fee that we all will find fair and reasonable.
 Back to Top

-We offer set fees in estate planning matters (including for example powers of attorney, wills, common trusts, medical directives/medical powers of attorney, and designation regarding remains affidavits), uncontested guardianships, uncontested divorces or separations, and deed preparation.
+We offer set fees in estate planning matters, uncontested guardianships, uncontested divorces or separations, and deed preparation.

 4. When you charge a set fee, how do you determine what to charge?
 Set fees vary depending on the complexity of your particular circumstances.
 The fee pay for "up to" a specified amount of staff time.
 The ultimate fee could be higher if your matter requires an inordinate amount of time, as will be explained in detail in the engagement letter.

 However, sometimes we need to review the law or other specific considerations after the consultation and before we provide our estimate or agree to take the case.
-In these cases and if we agree to take the matter, we will provide you an engagement letter specifying our estimate of the fee.
+In these cases and if we agree to take the matter, we will provide you an engagement letter after the consultation specifying the set fee, if available, or our estimate of the total fee.

 In hourly matters, we will determine an appropriate deposit amount depending on the unique facts of your situation.
 Back to Top

 9. What happens to my deposit between the time I pay it to you and the time the fee is earned in full?
 All deposits are held in our firm’s trust account.
 We bill against the deposit as we earn our fee.
 Our fee is considered earned on an hourly basis as we expend time on your matter.
 Back to Top